Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Introduction

+To achieve accurate crowd mobility prediction, researchers have recognized the importance of considering spatial and temporal correlations and have proposed various techniques to model spatiotemporal dependencies, including attention mechanisms \cite{liang_geoman:_2018, ASTGCN_2019, GMAN_AAAI2020} and graph convolution networks \cite{li2017diffusion,yu2018spatio,chai_multi_graph_2018}.
+This problem is commonly referred to as spatiotemporal crowd flow prediction (STCFP) \cite{zhang2017deep, regiontrans_2019, flexible_partition_2020} or spatiotemporal traffic prediction (STTP) problem \cite{buildsen_2021, STMeta}.
+Temporal correlations elucidate the connection between future and past flows, whereas spatial correlations primarily capture the interrelationship between different geographical locations.
+Furthermore, extensive studies have been conducted to explore the generalizability of spatiotemporal correlations \cite{STMeta}.
+By comprehending and leveraging these spatiotemporal correlations, the predictive capabilities of spatiotemporal models can be enhanced, leading to more robust and reliable predictions of crowd mobility.

-Previous studies have focused on utilizing specific contextual features in certain applications, while the generalizability of contextual features is still under-investigated: for example, POIs (Points-Of-Interests) data is effective in taxi demand prediction problem \cite{tong_simpler_2017}, but whether POIs data is still beneficial in other scenarios remains to be evaluated.
+However, despite the utilization of specific contextual features in certain applications \cite{li_traffic_2015, deep_fusion_net_2018}, the generalizability of contextual features is still under-investigated.
+For example, POIs (Points-Of-Interests) data is effective in taxi demand prediction problems \cite{tong_simpler_2017}, but whether POIs data is still beneficial in other scenarios remains to be evaluated.
 Besides, while pioneering studies propose various context modeling techniques such as \emph{Adding} \cite{zhang2016dnn}, \emph{Embedding} \cite{chai_multi_graph_2018}, and \emph{Gating} \cite{zhang_flow_2019}, it is still hard to select appropriate context modeling techniques for a given problem since the generalizability of these modeling techniques is unknown.

-Overall, analyzing the generalizability of contextual features and context modeling techniques is of significant value for building effective spatiotemporal prediction models.
-Meanwhile, this analysis is challenging in the following aspects: \begin{itemize}[leftmargin=0.24cm] \item \textbf{Unknown generalizability of contextual features.} Most studies directly consider a specific set of contextual features without carefully analyzing whether the selection of these features is optimal.
+Overall, analyzing the generalizability of contextual features and context modeling techniques is of significant value for building effective mobility prediction models.
+Meanwhile, this analysis is challenging in the following aspects:

+\textbf{\textit{Unknown generalizability of contextual features}}.
+Most studies directly consider a specific set of contextual features without carefully analyzing whether the selection of these features is optimal.
 To the best of our knowledge, no previous study has thoroughly compared the generalizability of contextual features across different application scenarios.

-\item \textbf{Lacking a taxonomy of context modeling techniques.} Previous studies propose various context modeling techniques.
+\textbf{\textit{Lacking a taxonomy of context modeling techniques}}.
+Previous studies propose various context modeling techniques.
 For the convenience of analyzing the generalizability of context modeling techniques, a comprehensive taxonomy is desired.